OUR SERVICES AND CAPABILITIES

 Meso Scale Discovery Immunoassay (MSD)

 Immunoassays are a staple in the field of drug discovery.
 MSD makes use of electrochemiluminescence via SULFO-TAG technology to greatly improve on the sensitivity of traditional staple immunoassays.
 This technology will allow you to confidently quantify ultra-low levels of analyte in a sample where other methods fail to do so.
+Utilize the hundreds of commercially available kits or for single or multiplex biomarker analysis.
+Beantown Biotech can also develop custom MSD assays when there is not an available off-the-shelf kit.

 Real-Time PCR